gagankaushikmanyam/mechanics-sand-model/README.md

 	•	Return-mapping algorithms
 	•	Consistent tangent operators

-These are intentionally deferred to the next development phase to keep calibration steps:
+These are intentionally deferred to the next development phase to keep calibration steps transparent, document-consistent, and easy to validate.
-	•	transparent,
-	•	document-consistent,
-	•	and easy to validate.

 ⸻

-10) References
+9) References
 	•	TU Braunschweig – Institute of Geotechnical Engineering
 	•	Torsten Wichtmann – KFSDB Sand Database
 	•	Schofield & Wroth (1968) – Critical State Soil Mechanics

 ⸻

-11) Disclaimer
+10) Disclaimer

 This tool is intended for research and educational use only.
 It is not a certified geotechnical design code.

-⸻

-🧠 app.py (document-consistent calibration)

-What this version does:
-	•	Fits exactly the parameters fitted in the reference procedure
-	•	Calibrates per test, drainage-aware
-	•	Uses scatter for data and line for model
-	•	Keeps the UI and structure extensible for future constitutive upgrades

-What it does NOT do (yet):
-	•	Full MCC / DM04 plasticity
-	•	Hardening evolution
-	•	Return mapping
-	•	Consistent tangent